(800) 955-8596

 VA TDIU Lawyer

-A VA TDIU lawyer from Gregory M. Rada, Attorney at Law knows that as a Veteran, you may sometimes feel like you aren’t getting the support you deserve, especially after the sacrifices you have made for the greater good.
-You have given your emotional, physical, and mental health for your country, and are entitled to benefits for life.
-But unfortunately, that doesn’t always happen.
-In fact, sometimes the VA denies disability compensation for what seems like no reason at all.
+Our VA TDIU lawyer knows that as a Veteran, you may sometimes feel like you aren’t getting the support you deserve, especially after the sacrifices you have made for the greater good.
+You have given your emotional, physical, and mental health to your country, and are entitled to benefits for life.
+Unfortunately, that doesn’t always happen.
+Sometimes the VA denies disability compensation for what seems like no reason at all.
 If your claim has been denied, please contact me, Gregory M. Rada, Attorney at Law as soon as you can.
 I am here to support you, and am not afraid to strongly advocate for you.
+I have been representing fellow veterans since 2012.

 TDIU is an acronym, standing for “Total Disability Individual Unemployability”.
 The rating was created by the United States Department of Veteran Affairs (VA), to help veterans who are not able to maintain employment because of disability.
-Veterans may be granted TDIU if they are not able to obtain or keep employment due to disability.
+Veterans may be granted TDIU if they cannot obtain or keep employment due to disability.

 When a veteran submits an original claim, or for an increased rating, they are assumed to be making a claim for the most benefits allowed.
 So what this means, is that if the veteran’s claim has evidence that suggests they may be unemployable because of a condition connected to service, then the VA must consider and add a claim for the TDIU rating.
 But without help from a lawyer who understands how the VA can fail to meet the needs of veterans, they may ignore vital evidence and not offer a proper rating.